Floating solar panels

 The first floating pontoons from the Oceans of Energy company have now endured storms and high waves at a test site off the coast of Zeeland.
 A first step in demonstrating that offshore solar farms continue to function under severe weather conditions.

-Oceans of Energy will also build 1 megawatt (MW) of offshore solar off the coast of Scheveningen.
+Oceans of Energy will build 1 megawatt (mWp) of offshore solar in the NS2 project, 12 km off the coast of Scheveningen.
+Partners are TNO, Deltares, NIOZ, WMR, TKF and Primo Marine.
 We'll be researching the suitability of solar panels for offshore use, and are investigating integration at wind farms.

-Together with other parties, we are researching a concept based on a flexible structure within the Solar@Sea project.
+Within the Solar@Sea project, Bluewater, Endures, Genap, Marin, TNO and Avans Hogeschool are working together at a concept based on a flexible structure.
 The basic idea here is to make the structure move optimally with the waves and to apply flexible solar panels.
-In this way, we hope to arrive at an alternative solution that can withstand the forces of nature and achieves a high yield.
-Initial trials of this concept on inland waters were promising.
+In this way, the consortium hopes to arrive at a robust solution that can withstand the forces of nature and achieves a high yield.

-The CrossWind consortium, a joint venture of Shell in the Netherlands and Eneco, will build the new offshore wind farm Hollandse Kust (Noord).
+The CrossWind consortium, a joint venture of Shell in the Netherlands and Eneco, is building the new offshore wind farm Hollandse Kust (Noord).
 Together with CrossWind, we are working on research and a demonstration of solar energy at sea at this new offshore wind farm.
 The Hollandse Kust (Noord) offshore wind farm is expected to be operational in 2023.
-The offshore solar demonstration at this site will be 0.5 MWp in size and is planned for 2025.
+The offshore solar demonstration at this site will be 500 kWp in size and is planned for 2025.

 TNO Symposium 40 years of solar energy